nextmv-io/community-apps/go-nextroute/README.md

 # Nextmv Go Nextroute

-Example for running a Go application on the Nextmv Platform using the `nextroute` vehicle routing problem solver.
+Example for running a Go application on the Nextmv Platform using the `Nextroute` vehicle routing problem solver.

 1. Run the app.